nellowint/aurup/README.md

 To install aurup on your computer, just run the command **chmod +x install.sh** and after running the command **sh install.sh**, if necessary run the command with sudo privileges.

 ## Configure Cron exec crontab -e
+### The task will run every five minutes every day
 ```
 */5 * * * * sh $HOME/.aurup/aurup-background.sh && date >> $HOME/.aurup/aurup.log
 ```